 - All UI pages accessed

-- Committed configuration changes (including when a user changes their own password)
+- Committed configuration changes

 - Queries performed by the user